Free Draft-and-Verification: Toward Lossless Parallel Decoding for Diffusion Large Language Models: Methodology

 \subsection{Preliminaries}

-\paragraph{Autoregressive language models} In the past years, autoregressive (AR) language modeling has been the predominant paradigm of LLMs.
-The joint distribution of generated tokens is modeled by

-where $x$ is a response sequence of length $L$, $x^i$ is the one-hot vector of $i$-th token in the vocabulary space, and $x^{<i}$ is the subsequence of all tokens before the $i$-th token.

-\paragraph{Diffusion language models} Like diffusion models on continuous spaces, DLLMs model the transition from data distribution to noise distribution on discrete spaces by a forward noising process, and generate data from noise by the corresponding reverse denoising process.
-Generally, the forward process diffuses the data distribution toward a uniform distribution over the discrete space, or an absorbing state, and the latter is usually adopted for language modeling \cite{sahoo2024simple, shi2024simplified, nie2025large, ye2025dream, wang2025trado}.
-Specifically, for a time level $t$ evolving from 0 to 1, the forward process progressively replaces each unmasked token in the original sequence $x_0$ independently with a special mask token $\mask$ with an increasing probability \emph{w.r.t.} $t \in [0,1]$, and once a token is masked, it will remain masked till $t=1$.
+Like diffusion models on continuous spaces, DLLMs model the transition from a data distribution to a known noise distribution on discrete spaces by a forward noising process, and generate data from noise by the induced reverse denoising process.
+The forward process diffuses the data distribution toward a uniform distribution over the discrete space, or an absorbing state, and the latter is usually adopted for language modeling \cite{sahoo2024simple, shi2024simplified, nie2025large, ye2025dream, wang2025trado}, where the forward process progressively replaces each unmasked token in the original sequence $x_0$ independently with a special mask token $\mask$ with an increasing probability \emph{w.r.t.} a time level $t$ evolving from 0 to 1.
+Once a token is masked, it will remain masked till $t=1$.
 Eventually, at $t=1$, all the tokens in the sequence will be $\mask$.
 This forward process with the absorbing state $\mask$ can be formulated as

-where $x_t$ is the transferred sequence at the time level $t$, $\alpha_t$ is the noising schedule monotonically decreasing \emph{w.r.t.} $t \in [0, 1]$ and satisfies , and Cat represents the categorical distribution.
+where $x_t$ is the transferred sequence at the time level $t$, $\alpha_t$ is the noising schedule monotonically decreasing \emph{w.r.t.} $t \in [0, 1]$ and satisfies $a_0=1, a_1=0$, and Cat represents the categorical distribution.